 The website would not have been possible without the support of the Queensland Anzac Centenary Spirit of Service Grant Program which allowed us to digitise military records and set up the site.
 The Grant application was under the auspices of The Returned Service League of Australia (Queensland Branch) Toowoomba United Sub Branch Incorporated and we wish to thank the President, Mr Lindsay Morrison, for his support.
 In addition the Toowoomba Grammar School Old Boys' Association has supported this website financially as there are many other costs to be covered.
 Most importantly, thanks must be given to our two military historians who spent many hours researching and compiling the military records.
 Mr Greg Lamerton of Toowoomba provided the stories for all of the World War One Old Boys.
 Mr Eddie Habben of Ipswich provided the stories for all of the World War Two Old Boys.
 Ms Jennifer Fordyce patiently proof-read the documents together with Mrs Michelle Nicholls and Mr David Crawford; Mr Cameron Morgan set up the website; Mrs Ann Hallam, the Co-ordinator and Mr William Roberts spent many hours uploading the information to the website.
 I also wish to thank Mr Denis McCarthy, a military historian and tour guide for the school's Battlefield Tour 2015.
-His support and enthusiasm rubbed off on the coordinator and we wish to acknowledge his photograph which is used when we do not have a photograph for an individual.
+His support and enthusiasm rubbed off on the coordinator and we wish to acknowledge his photograph, 'Rest on Arms', which is used when we do not have a photograph for an individual.
 Many others were also involved and we wish to publicly thank them for their time and support.

 Eddie Habben was born in Toowoomba and now lives in Ipswich.
 Eddie's involvment with military research has been a passion which has provided many communities with information on their fallen.
 He researched and produced a copy of the fallen from World War Two for Toowoomba, bringing to life the names on the town's Mothers' Memorial.
 He has worked with many communities in Queensland providing them with names and stories of the fallen.